Jaxelr/Nancy.Metadata.OpenApi/README.md

     }
 ```

-Thats it, that would generate some valid OpenApi json.
+Thats pretty much it, that would generate some valid OpenApi json.
 You can validate the Open Api endpoint using [swagger-ui](https://github.com/swagger-api/swagger-ui).
 (For those unaware, OpenApi used to be called Swagger, so any reference to Swagger usually means version <= 2.0) Check the [Compatibility table](https://github.com/swagger-api/swagger-ui#compatibility) of UI for usage.

 For a working example,  clone this repo and see the demo application that uses the Swagger-UI site as a validator.